 - In supplement of fertilizer, onions require moist, weed-free soil with a pH level between 5.5 and 6.68, which we talk earlier.

-- To get the best results, the first application of fertilizer should be about three weeks after planting and then applying every 2 to 3 weeks.
+- To get the best results, the first application of fertilizer should be about three weeks after planting and then applied every 2 to 3 weeks.

-- When the neck starts feeling soft, stop apply any more fertilizer.
+- When the neck starts feeling soft, stop applying any more fertilizer.
 And should occur nearly four (4) weeks earlier to harvest.

 - Onion roots are vulnerable to moisture.
 So they need a steady watering process to thrive without problems.